Symmetry-resolved genuine multi-entropy: Haar random and graph states

 Although the reduced density matrices of these two states are different, they share the same spectrum, {\it i.e.}, the same set of eigenvalues.
 Consequently, any entanglement entropy or R\'enyi measure, which depends solely on the eigenvalue spectrum, cannot distinguish between the two states.
 However, higher-partite quantities that are more sensitive than spectral data, such as the multi-entropy or the entanglement negativity, can differentiate between them.

 Multi-entropies, or more generally, R\'enyi multi-entropies are generalizations of the R\'enyi entanglement entropy into higher $\mathtt{k}$-partite\footnote{In the literature, such subdivisions are often referred to as $\mathtt{q}$-partite, however in this letter we use $\mathtt{k}$-partite instead, reserving $q$ for charge-related quantities.} ($\mathtt{k}>2$) subdivisions \cite{Gadde:2022cqi,Gadde:2023zzj}.
 They are constructed from symmetric contractions of the density matrix and is sensitive to higher-partite entanglements in the system.
 However, the multi-entropy does not always capture truly or genuine higher-partite entanglement by itself, since it is also sensitive to lower-partite correlations.
 For example, the $\mathtt{k} = 3$ multi-entropy can be nonzero even for a state that contains only bipartite entanglement (such as an Bell-pair state).
 Thus, one cannot determine whether a nonzero value of the $\mathtt{k} > 2$ multi-entropy arises from bipartite correlations or from genuinely higher $\mathtt{k} > 2$ multi-partite entanglement.
-To resolve this issue, one can define the $k$-partite \emph{genuine} multi-entropies ($\GM[k]$) \cite{Iizuka:2025ioc,Iizuka:2025caq}, by systematically subtracting all the contributions from lower-partite entanglements such that the genuine multi-entropies are only sensitive to $k$-partite entanglements.
+To resolve this issue, one can define the $k$-partite \emph{genuine} multi-entropies ($\GM[k]$) \cite{Iizuka:2025ioc,Iizuka:2025caq}\footnote{For the special case $\mathtt{k}=3$, it was already pointed out that a genuine three-party combination can be identified; see \cite{Penington:2022dhr,Gadde:2023zzj,Harper:2024ker,Liu:2024ulq}, in particular the quantity $\kappa$ discussed in \cite{Harper:2024ker}.
+To the best of our knowledge, however, a systematic formulation of genuine multi-entropy for general $\mathtt{k}$ was first developed in Refs.~\cite{Iizuka:2025ioc,Iizuka:2025caq}.} , by systematically subtracting all the contributions from lower-partite entanglements such that the genuine multi-entropies are only sensitive to $k$-partite entanglements.
 These new measures have recently been used to argue the necessity of higher-partite entanglement in holographic systems \cite{Iizuka:2025bcc, Akers:2019gcv,Akers:2024pgq,Hayden:2021gno,Li:2025nxv}.
 For recent developments of GM, see \cite{Harper:2025uui,Iizuka:2025elr,Berthiere:2025toi,Balasubramanian:2025hxg,Bao:2025psl, Akella:2025owv,Yuan:2025dgx}.